Pgaddy01/PublicRepository/README.md

-This repository contains multiple free gltf models found on Sketchfab, and serveral free files
+Repository contains multiple free gltf models found on Sketchfab, and serveral free files

 I do not own, have not modified, nor have I created any of these files.